Questions and answers about veganism

 What about the essential amino acids?

-Here is a video that also talks about the protein combine myth that been created and debunked decades ago, it’s with Dr Michael Greger from Nutritionfacts.org
+Here is a video that also talks about the protein-combine myth that was created and debunked decades ago.
+It’s with Dr Michael Greger from Nutritionfacts.org.

 What about omega 3?

-It’s not recommended eating fish at all consider the high content of environmental toxins such as PCB’s, mercury and other pollutants that actually causes cognitive decline in both adults and children.
-Far better and cleaner sources are flax seeds, soy, walnuts, canola oil, chia seeds, hemp seeds and their oils and of course algae based supplementation of DHA and EPA.
+It’s not recommended to eat fish at all, considering the high content of environmental toxins such as PCBs, mercury, and other pollutants that actually cause cognitive decline in both adults and children.
+Far better and cleaner sources are flax seeds, soy, walnuts, canola oil, chia seeds, hemp seeds, and their oils, and of course, algae-based supplementation of DHA and EPA.

-Is there a way I can check the nutrients of my present / future diet to see if I would lack something?
+Is there a way I can check the nutrients in my present or future diet to see if I would lack something?

-Well you can sign up on https://cronometer.com which is totally free to use where you can fill in the different foods and see what kind of nutrients you might lack in.
+You can sign up on https://cronometer.com, which is totally free to use, where you can fill in the different foods and see what kind of nutrients you might lack.

 What about the difference in the use of resources between a vegan vs meat lifestyle?

-Well check out this 11 minute video that go through all of this and there is notes and sources to everything that is being said in the video at this link.
+Check out this 11-minute video that goes through all of this, and there are notes and sources for everything that is being said in the video at this link.

 Here is also an excerpt from a recent 5 year study about the environmental impact of food production.

-Just because we have done something a long time doesn’t necessarily make it the right thing to do.
-We have also murdered, raped, abused and had wars throughout the eons and is that something that we should uphold just because we have done it in the past?
-I think that what we need to do is to look at our history and learn from it and see what kind of mistakes we’ve done and what we can do better.
-When it comes to the history of veganism then the principle behind it is far older than what we been led to believe.
-Here are three parts that goes through the history of veganism.
+Just because we have done something for a long time doesn’t necessarily make it the right thing to do.
+We have also murdered, raped, abused, and had wars throughout the eons, and is that something that we should uphold just because we have done it in the past?
+I think that what we need to do is look at our history, learn from it, and see what kind of mistakes we’ve made and what we can do better.
+When it comes to the history of veganism, the principle behind it is far older than what we have been led to believe.
+Here are three parts that go through the history of veganism.

 Part 1: Vegans in ancient times